-examples illustrate These an extensive national tradition of public officials openly offering prayers in public settings.
+These examples illustrate an extensive national tradition of public officials openly offering prayers in public settings.
 Coach Kennedy's brief and silent prayers, offered on bended knee at the conclusion of football games, are unquestionably a more modest expression of one man's personal faith and devoted thankfulness.
-Yet the Ninth Circuit's decision would quash and chill this venerable and constitutionally protected conduct, by errantly personal acts deeming offaithful government speech that the Establishment Clause prohibits.
+Yet the Ninth Circuit's decision would quash and chill this venerable and constitutionally protected conduct, by errantly deeming personal acts of faithful devotion government speech that the Establishment Clause prohibits.

-B. The Ninth Circuit's Ruling Misapplies the Establishment Clause

-The Ninth Circuit concluded that even if Kennedy's brief and silent prayer occurred in his personal capacity, his punishment was nevertheless justifiable as a necessary means for BSD to avoid a perceived Establishment Clause violation.
-This Court has repeatedly stated that a governmental policy that tolerates and accommodates private religious speech in public schools does not constitute an Establishment
+B. The Ninth Circuit's Ruling Misapplies the Establishment Clause capacity, his punishment was nevertheless justifiable as a necessary means for BSD to avoid a perceived Establishment Clause violation.
+This Court has repeatedly stated that a governmental policy that tolerates and accommodates private religious speech in public schools does not constitute an Establishment Clause violation.

-Clause violation.
 See e.g., Good News Club v.
 Milford Cent.
-Sch., 533 U.S. 98, 112-19 (2001).
-To the contrary, the "Free Speech and Free Exercise Clauses" actually mandate that the government must protect "private speech endorsing religion."
+Sch., 533 U.S. 98, 112-19 (2001). contrary, the "Free Speech and Free Exercise Clauses" actually mandate that the government must protect "private speech endorsing religion."
 Westside Cmty.
 Bd. of Ed. v.
 Mergens, 496 U.S. 226, 250 (1990) (plurality op.).
 The fact that Kennedy's brief and silent prayer of thanks was observable by the public cannot on its own transform his personal speech into an Establishment Clause violation.